 When Hypnotherapy cannot be used

 Hypnotherapy is not an option for people who might not be willing to go under hypnosis (due to fear/preconceived notions about “how” the experience may feel like).
-At Violet Hues, we do try to work on the fear or the preconceived notion by cognitive counseling and orientation before the start of therapy.
-Suppose the person is still unable to get over the mental block, our team is well equipped with other non-hypnotic healing methods such as ThetaHealing®, Reiki, Pranic healing, Crystal healing, Redikall healing etc.
+At Violet Hues, we do try to work on the fear or the preconceived notion by cognitive counseling and an orientation to the process before we take you into any Hypnotic process.

 Medical conditions need to be addressed by a medical doctor undoubtedly, especially acute conditions.
 It wouldn't make sense to try and put a mind to sleep when it is in extreme pain.
 However, after the medical intervention, when the person is stable, hypnotherapy can be used to assist speedy recovery and drugless palliative care (pain management).